 Differences Between Canadian Whisky and Bourbon

 Besides the domicile in which each is produced, there are a number of similarities between bourbon and Canadian whisky.
 Both principally employ continuous distillation and use large amounts of corn-based distillates.
-Both employs certain additives to enhance the flavoring and are often used with mixers.
+Both employ certain additives to enhance the flavoring and are often used with mixers.

 There are, however, a number of differences.
 First, Canadian whisky tends to spicier due to the addition of rye and various spicy and sweet flavors employed during distillation.
 The presence of rye distillates also adds to the flavor.
 By contrast, bourbon is blander.